aquaviter/dalchymia-python/README.rst

 Compose payload
 ~~~~~~~~~~~~~~~

 Tere are 2 devices for data store.
+Timestamp should be epoch, and each timestamp has multiple values.
+Payload should be JSON format as described before.

 .. code-block:: python